3.30.005 Organization.

 3.30.060 Nuisance Abatement Contracts.

-- When authorized elsewhere in this Code to abate a nuisance, Portland Permitting & Development may either abate a nuisance with City personnel as may be provided by this Code or, when necessary, the Director may contract with eligible contractors for the performance of nuisance abatement services pursuant to the procedures established in Sections 3.30.040 through 3.30.060.
+The City Administrator may either abate a nuisance with City personnel as may be provided by this Code or, when necessary, contract with eligible contractors for the performance of nuisance abatement services pursuant to the procedures established in Sections 3.30.040 through 3.30.060.

 3.30.070 Inspections on Property.